 Workplace environments are changing rapidly in our ever-connected digital era and that’s a good thing.
 Gone are the days of anonymous cubicles, rigid environments, and brief pleasantries exchanged over the water cooler.
 Today’s employees want a workplace that supports creativity and collaboration, as well as their overall wellbeing.
 Just as the strict boundaries between work life and home life are increasingly fluid, so too are the physical spaces we work in.
 Forward-thinking office design ensures physical spaces that both reflect and reinforce a company’s culture, mission, and values.

 San Francisco may be known for its steep hills and streetcars, but it’s quickly becoming the best city for working mothers and families.
 Last year the city implemented a paid parental leave ordinance and in 2018 the new Lactation In The Workplace Ordinance goes into effect that requires all employers in the city to provide a dedicated space for expressing breast milk at work.
 If you’re not sure what the ordinance requires or how to be in compliance, we’ve identified four key things you need to know and do.

-The holidays are here and it's time to celebrate with friends and family.
-But when it comes to the nog, what do breastfeeding moms need to know?
+When you're a new breastfeeding mom, you're still eating for two.
+And you're hydrating to boost your milk supply.
+But when it comes to drinking alcohol, what do today's breastfeeding moms need to know?
 We've scoured the interwebs so you don't have to.
 Here are three things to know about booze and breastfeeding.